enatterer/eqasim-java/README.md

 ```bash
 mkdir -p bavaria/data/munich
 ```

-Copy into this folder:

-- The `population.xml` and related files
-- The `network.xml`
-- Any additional required inputs from the population step
+Copy into this folder all files created in the synthetic population, such as the config, network file, etc.

 ---